Leadership > Charles Schueler

 As executive vice president of media and community relations for Cablevision Systems Corporation, Charles Schueler directs communications activities across all of the company's media and telecommunications businesses.
 He also oversees Cablevision's extensive philanthropic efforts and community affairs initiatives.

 Mr. Schueler also presides over Cablevision's community affairs and the company's larger philanthropic programs as well.
 These include Cablevision's partnership with The Lustgarten Foundation, the nation's leading private supporter of pancreatic cancer research.
-In support of this partnership, Mr. Schueler directs both the curePC campaign, which aims to increase public awareness of the disease, and the Foundation's biggest annual fundraiser, the Holiday Rock & Roll Bash, which has generated nearly $15 million for pancreatic cancer research since its inception in 2001.
+In support of this partnership, Mr. Schueler directs both the curePC campaign, which aims to increase public awareness of the disease, and the Foundation's biggest annual fundraiser, the Holiday Rock & Roll Bash, which has generated more than $20 million for pancreatic cancer research since its inception in 2001.

-In addition, Mr. Schueler is responsible for raising awareness of Cablevision's nationally recognized education initiative, Power to Learn, which provides state-of-the-art telecommunications services and multimedia educational content at no charge to schools and libraries across the company's service area.
-For the past nine years, he has directed Cablevision's community-focused editorials, which are cablecast on News 12 Long Island, one of the company's seven exclusive, local news networks.
+In addition, Mr. Schueler is responsible for raising awareness of Cablevision's nationally recognized education initiative, Optimum Community (formerly known as Power to Learn), which provides state-of-the-art telecommunications services and multimedia educational content at no charge to schools and libraries across the company's service area.

 Mr. Schueler joined Cablevision in 1988 as director of public affairs for its former Boston cable system.
 Moving to New York in 1994, he was appointed vice president of community affairs in Cablevision's corporate communications group, and in the following year, his responsibilities were increased to include the oversight of all communications and media relations activities for the company.
 In 2001, Mr. Schueler was named senior vice president, media and community relations, eventually adding to his responsibilities oversight of communications for The Madison Square Garden Company and AMC Networks (formerly known as Rainbow Media Holdings), both of which are now standalone, public companies.
 He was named executive vice president in 2010.
 Before joining Cablevision, Mr. Schueler was a speechwriter for the mayor of Boston.
 He also served as a campaign aide and special assistant in the Senate office of U.S. Senator.
 John F. Kerry (D-Mass.).